mreidy88/yes-were-open/README.md

 The homepage will have will have sign up and login prompts to allow users to create and secure personal accounts.
 For users without a sign in, the homepage will show a cumulative list panel of all the registered resturants.
 The item page will display a particular resturant that had been added to the master list as well as allow the user to update current information.
-The app will utilize React, JS, CSS, and mongoDB.
-React and JS will render data stored on our development api created with mongoDB.
+The app will utilize React, JS, Ruby, CSS, and mongoDB.
+React, Ruby, and JS will render data stored on our development api created with mongoDB.
 The site would be hosted on Surge.

 ### Libraries